zhuminjie/OpenSeesPyDoc/docs/meshobj.rst

 .. attribute:: mesh.numEleNodes

-   An object attribute (get/set) |int|.
+   An object attribute (get) |int|.
    The number of nodes for elements to be meshed.
-   If not set, 2 is used for line mesh, 3 for face mesh, and 4 for volume mesh.
+   By default, 2 is used for line mesh, 3 for tri mesh

    ::

-      msh.numEleNodes = 2
+      print(msh.numEleNodes)

 .. attribute:: mesh.inclDisp